 SP13 Strategic Green Infrastructure

 ID Indicator

-24 Provision of Green Infrastructure and greenspace as obtained through development process and other sources
+24 Green Infrastructure and Space obtained through development process and collection/spend of commuted sums toward Green Space projects and Open Space projects in the City Centre.

 31 Delivery of a City Centre Park

 36 Expansion of the Leeds Core Cycle Network

 39 Planning Permissions granted contrary to Environment Agency advice on flood risk and water quality

-CC1 City Centre Development
+CC1 City CC1 City Centre Development

 ID Indicator

 2 Vibrancy, character and cultural appeal of the city centre

 16 Total Demand for Employment Land forecasted in the District until the end of the Plan

 17 Employment land available by sector

 19 Retail land supply

 20 Total D2 (leisure) development delivered in District

-24 Provision of Green Infrastructure and greenspace as obtained through development process and other sources 25 Amount of greenspace lost to redevelopment 31 Delivery of a City Centre Park 32 Accessibility of new dwellings to local services, employment, health, education and centres 33 Accessibility of new employment, health, education, retail and leisure uses
+Green Infrastructure and Space obtained through development process and

+- 24 collection/spend of commuted sums toward Green Space projects and Open Space projects in the City Centre. - 25 Amount of greenspace lost to redevelopment - 31 Delivery of a City Centre Park - 32 Accessibility of new dwellings to local services, employment, health, education and centres - 33 Accessibility of new employment, health, education, retail and leisure uses

-CC2 City Centre South ID Indicator 1 % of development activity to the South of the river in the City Centre, as compared to North of the River 2 Vibrancy, character and cultural appeal of the city centre 3 Net additional dwellings by location within the Settlement Hierarchy 16 Total Demand for Employment Land forecasted in the District until the end of the Plan 17 Employment land available by sector 19 Retail land supply 20 Total D2 (leisure) development delivered in District 24 Provision of Green Infrastructure and greenspace as obtained through development process and other sources 25 Amount of greenspace lost to redevelopment 31 Delivery of a City Centre Park 36 Expansion of the Leeds Core Cycle Network 37 Quality of existing Sites of Special Scientific Interest in Leeds
+CC2 City Centre South ID Indicator 1 % of development activity to the South of the river in the City Centre, as compared to North of the River 2 Vibrancy, character and cultural appeal of the city centre 3 Net additional dwellings by location within the Settlement Hierarchy 16 Total Demand for Employment Land forecasted in the District until the end of the Plan 17 Employment land available by sector 19 Retail land supply 20 Total D2 (leisure) development delivered in District 24 Green Infrastructure and Space obtained through development process and collection/spend of commuted sums toward Green Space projects and Open Space projects in the City Centre.
+25 Amount of greenspace lost to redevelopment 31 Delivery of a City Centre Park

+- 36 Expansion of the Leeds Core Cycle Network - 37 Quality of existing Sites of Special Scientific Interest in Leeds

-CC3 Improving Connectivity between the City Centre and Neighbouring Communities ID Indicator 34 The delivery of transport management priorities 36 Expansion of the Leeds Core Cycle Network
+CC3 Improving Connectivity between the City Centre and Neighbouring Communities

+ID Indicator

+34 The delivery of transport management priorities

+36 Expansion of the Leeds Core Cycle Network

-H1: Managed Release of Sites ID Indicator 3 Net additional dwellings by location within the Settlement Hierarchy 4 Net additional dwellings by Housing Market Characteristic Area 5 New and Converted Housing Units on Previously Developed Land 6 Five year supply of housing sites and the long term housing trajectory 8 Density of new housing sites 14 % of empty homes in the District (as measured through properties classified as long term vacant) 29 Total development in Regeneration Priority Programme Areas 32 Accessibility of new dwellings to local services, employment, health, education and centres
+H1: Managed Release of Sites ID Indicator 3 Net additional dwellings by location within the Settlement Hierarchy 4 Net additional dwellings by Housing Market Characteristic Area 5 New and Converted Housing Units on Previously Developed Land 6 Five year supply of housing sites and the long term housing trajectory 8 Density of new housing sites 14 % of empty homes in the District (as measured through properties classified as long term vacant) 29 Total development in Regeneration Priority Programme Areas

-37 Quality of existing Sites of Special Scientific Interest in Leeds
+- 32 Accessibility of new dwellings to local services, employment, health, education and centres - 37 Quality of existing Sites of Special Scientific Interest in Leeds